UK Sold House Prices, Check Land Registry Sold Prices, Get a Free Property Valuation!

 ‘Up North’ things are different.
 In Blackpool some sellers are using the likes of Gumtree to advertise their homes for sale in a desperate bid to get a sale.
 Bad news continues in Cumbria where it was reported just over a week earlier that average house prices have slumped by 16%.

-Mixed Messages – South going well, North not going so well
+Mixed Messages – Sold property prices, South going well, North not going so well

 So basically mixed messages from the market at the moment.
-Up market, and/or in or around London and the South then it’s good news, anywhere else, especially in the North then it may not be such great news.
+Sold property prices in or around London and the South then it’s good news, anywhere else, especially in the North then it may not be such great news.

 The Telegraph suggests hiring an attractive estate agent as a way of getting the price you want as buyers are more inclined to make a better offer – seriously, well what will they come up with next?!
 Maybe that’s the answer for all you would-be sellers in Cumbria or Blackpool, find a good looking estate agent like us!